 Villa Franca

-There were just a lot of different dishes, some I could not identify but tried and always found delicious.
-We drank the same local wine each night, and every meal ended with Limoncello.
+There were just a lot of different dishes, some I could not identify, but I tried and always found them delicious.
+We drank the exact local wine each night, and every meal ended with Limoncello.
 The most beautiful part of our nightly dinners was the time we spent visiting and laughing with the other guests.

 We met people from all over the world, young and old, and had the best time telling travel stories and laughing together late each evening.
-Strangers became friends, maybe not long-term always, but sometimes.
+Strangers became friends, maybe not long-term, but sometimes.
 The people we meet are why we enjoy travel so much.

 The Archeological Park at Pompeii